 TrunkSpace: What is the biggest misconception that people have about dentists and/or going in for dental work?

 Dr. Cohen: Patients rarely recognize how precise dental work must be to feel, look, and function correctly.
 We work in fractions of a millimeter!
 A half of a millimeter can make all the difference between a perfect looking front tooth or a snaggle tooth.
 A filling that is a quarter of a millimeter too high can feel like you are biting on a rock!
 So sometimes people get upset if things take a bit longer to adjust than they anticipated or if they need to come back for a bite adjustment.
-You have to set proper expectations, because those things are very common.
+It’s a common complaint I hear from friends who work across the country.
+One of them’s had work done at a Dentist in Bay Harbor Islands, and they were talking about this to me, and they’re friends with a dentist so this says a lot.
+Still, you have to set proper expectations, because those things are very common.
 Your mouth is a tough place to work!

 TrunkSpace: One of the things that makes you so interesting is that you’re not our parents’ dentist.
 And by that we mean, you’re hip and you’re plugged into the world of pop culture.
 Do you think having that knowledge of the pop culture landscape makes you more relatable to patients and able to connect in ways that other doctors can’t??